bernardowusumensah/SMS/README.md

     - An API Controller which allows us to access information about Teachers, Students and Courses
 - Program.cs
     - Configuration of the application

+    -
+## Testing:
+Navigate through to sms/testing to see various API endpoint test using cURL and MVC as well

+## Models:
+Three Basic Models comprising of Students, Courses and Teachers that makes up the School Management System